 Not only can cold winds dry out your skin, but indoor heating can also be to blame if you're constantly blasting hot air in your home, office or car.
 Your nightly routine can benefit from a heavier, luxurious hydrator to help the skin heal overnight and seal in the hydration from other skin soothing products you may apply.

 Conventional moisturizers can usually do more harm than good as they usually do not provide long-term hydration or any other long-term benefits.
 This winter choose a functional hydrator that can reduce the severity of skin reactions, such as dryness, redness and itching, while accelerating hydration from within.
 Those with sensitized skin and increased skin reactions this winter season, may enjoy the immediate relief provided by Hydrating Crème, a lightweight, non-retinol hydrator.
 If anti-aging is your goal, Recovery Crème's retinol-based formulation promotes cellular renewal while providing your skin with rich, emollient hydration.
+For more oily skin types, Renewal Crème restores hydration and soothes skin to minimize visible redness.

 - 5. Apply and re-apply SPF